 If any of you lack wisdom, let him ask of God, that giveth to all men liberally, and upbraideth not; and it shall be given him.”
 (James 1:5)

-As recently as ten years ago, when the practice of home education was just beginning to reemerge, families had very few choices when making their selection of curricula.
+Three decades ago, when the practice of home education was just beginning to reemerge, families had very few choices when making their selection of curricula.
 Today, the choices can be overwhelming, and the number of new products seems to grow daily.

 Every homeschool parent has purchased several curricula items he or she has never used.
 This section has been designed not only to give you more information, but to help you narrow down your options and make wise choices.

 In this 21st century we are blessed to have many new home education materials on the market and more coming each month.
 It is easy, however, to become overwhelmed by all of the choices.
 This article presents a sampling of tried-and-true favorites of many of Virginia’s homeschool families.

 To help you narrow your selection, we have included the following questionnaire.
 As you are selecting your materials for your first year, it is wise to limit your choices to one or two publishers.
 Like any good scientist, you don’t want to test too many variables at once.

 [While several options are mentioned under each assessment, we highly recommend checking Cathy Duffy’s 100 Top Picks for more curriculum recommendations for the various learning styles and modalities.
 Every Child Can Succeed by Cynthia Tobias is also recommended.]

 Fill in a rating number for each statement, then add the numbers as directed at the end of each section.
 Rate the following items from 1-10 to determine your family’s educational needs.
 (1 = not true in any way, 10 = absolutely true)

 1. ____ All of our curricula should focus upon the Lord.